 A rodent (or indolent) ulcer is an inflammatory lesion which usually affects the upper lip area.
 It is believed that rodent ulcers are the result of an allergic reaction to insect bites or food.
 Symptoms are a raised, thickened red/brown ulcer which is well defined.

-Treatment for rodent ulcers includes treating your cat for parasites, steroids to reduce inflammation and eliminating the cause (where known).
+Control parasites with a suitable medication, steroids to reduce inflammation and eliminating the cause (where known).

 Cryptococcosis is a fungal infection which colonises the upper respiratory tract in cats and other animals.
 Immunocompromised cats are especially at risk.
 Symptoms include hard, nodular swellings, particularly across the nose, sneezing, nasal discharge, skin lesions on the head and lethargy.